Level/levelup/README.md

 **LevelUP** aims to expose the features of LevelDB in a Node.js-friendly way.
 Both keys and values are treated as `Buffer` objects and are automatically converted using a specified `'encoding'`.
 LevelDB's iterators are exposed as a Node.js style object-`ReadStream` and writing can be peformed via an object-`WriteStream`.

+An important feature of LevelDB is that it stores entries sorted by keys.
+This makes LevelUP's <a href="#readStream"><code>ReadStream</code></a> interface is a very powerful way to look up items, particularly when combined with the `start` option.

 **LevelUP** is an **OPEN Open Source Project**, see the <a href="#contributing">Contributing</a> section to find out what this means.

   * <a href="#platforms">Tested & supported platforms</a>